Last updated: July 6, 2020

-We will update this Federal Privacy Law Tracker when bills are proposed, die or become law.
+We will update this Federal Privacy Bill Tracker when bills are proposed, die or become law.

 We classified the bills into a chart to make it all easier to understand.
 Here is an explanation of the factors against which each bill is weighed:

-- Enforced by the FTC: this bill is enforced primarily by the Federal Trade Commission.
+- Enforced by the FTC: if this bill becomes law, it will be enforced primarily by the Federal Trade Commission;

 - Overrides state laws: this bill would supersede any state laws that govern privacy.
 For example, in California, businesses would have to comply with the federal law and not the CCPA;

 - Business size limit: this bill applies to businesses of a certain size.
 For example, some of the bills apply to businesses that make millions of dollars in revenue or collect the personal information of a certain number of residents of the United States;

 - Right to access data: consumers have the right to see the specific pieces of data that the company has collected about them;